bntjah/lancache/README.md

         	netmask 255.255.255.0

-	Note to self: Should make a script for the Step 10)
+	Note to self: Should make a script for the Step 10) hosts file, bind config and necessary individual edits to db.* files should be mentioned.

 	10) Just create the folders: /srv/lancache/

 		sudo mkdir -p /srv/lancache/blizzard